-7.4 Protocol Instrumentation
+7.4.
+Protocol Instrumentation

-It is the purpose of RFC 1907, the Management Information Base for SNMPv2 document [9] to define managed objects which describe the behavior of an SNMPv2 entity.
+It is the purpose of STD 62, RFC 3418, "Management Information Base (MIB) for the Simple Network Management Protocol (SNMP)" [30], to define managed objects which describe the behavior of portions of an SNMP entity.

-7.5 Architecture / Security and Administration
+7.5.
+Architecture / Security and Administration

-It is the purpose of RFC 2571, "An Architecture for Describing SNMP Management Frameworks" [15], to define an architecture for specifying SNMP Management Frameworks.
+It is the purpose of STD 62, RFC 3411, "An Architecture for Describing Simple Network Management Protocol (SNMP) Management Frameworks" [23], to define an architecture for specifying Management Frameworks.
 While addressing general architectural issues, it focuses on aspects related to security and administration.
-It defines a number of terms used throughout the SNMPv3 Management Framework and, in so doing, clarifies and extends the naming of
+It defines a number of terms used throughout the SNMPv3 Management Framework and, in so doing, clarifies and extends the naming of:

-- engines and applications, - entities (service providers such as the engines in agents and managers), - identities (service users), and - management information, including support for multiple logical contexts.
+- \ engines and applications, - \ entities (service providers such as the engines in agents and managers), - \ identities (service users), and - \ management information, including support for multiple logical contexts.